XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/AvailDestinationTree.md

 ~~~

-There is one primordial definition that needs to be clear to understand
-the difference in city and zone: types of nodes.
+It is essential to understand types of nodes in order to definition in order to discern between city and zone.

-There are two types of nodes.
-First there is the parent node, also named
-DestinationTree node, and the child node, also named Destination leaf
+There are two types of nodes: the parent node, also called DestinationTree node, and the child node, also named Destination leaf
 node.
-A parent can have zero to n children ( 0..n ) and a child will
-have only one parent ( 1..1 ).
+A parent can have zero to n children ( 0..n ) and a child can only one parent ( 1..1 ).
 For example, the DestinationTree code =
-"ES" is the parent of the DestinationLeaf code = "BAL", "AST" and "AND"
-and at the same time DestinationTree code = "BAL" is also a the parent
-of the DestinationLeaf code = "PAL0" and "ALC0", and so on.
+"ES" is the parent of the DestinationLeaf code = "BAL", "AST" and "AND" and at the same time DestinationTree code = "BAL" is also a the parent of the DestinationLeaf code = "PAL0" and "ALC0", and so on.

 Therefore: